valkey-io/valkey-rfc/VSS.md

 The command returns either an array if successful or an error.

-If `NOCONTENT` is specified, then the output is .....

-If `NOCONTENT` is not specified, then the output is an array of (2\*N)+1 entries, where N is the number of keys output from the search.
-The first entry in the array is the value N which is followed by N pairs of entries, one per key found.
-Each pair of entries consists of the key name followed by an array which is the result value for that key.
+On success, the first entry in the response array represents the count of matching keys, followed by one array entry for each matching key.
+Note that if  the `LIMIT` option is specified it will only control the number of returned keys and will not affect the value of the first entry.

+When `NOCONTENT` is specified, each entry in the response contains only the matching keyname, Otherwise, each entry includes the matching keyname, followed by an array of the returned fields.

-The result value for a key consists of a set of name/value pairs.
+The result fields for a key consists of a set of name/value pairs.
 The first name/value pair is for the distance computed.
 The name of this pair is constructed from the vector field name prepended with "\_\_" and appended with "\_score" and the value is the computed distance.
-The remaining name/value pairs are the members and values of the result key.
+The remaining name/value pairs are the members and values of the key as controlled by the `RETURN` clause.

 The query string conforms to this syntax:

 ```
-(* | <filter_expression>)=>[ KNN <K> @<vector_field_name> $<vector_parameter_name> ]
+<filtering>=>[ KNN <K> @<vector_field_name> $<vector_parameter_name> <query-modifiers> ]
 ```

 Where:

+- **\<filtering\>** Is either a `*` or a filter expression.
+A `*` indicates no filtering and thus all vectors within the index are searched.
+A filter expression can be provided to designate a subset of the vectors to be searched.
 - **\<vector\_field\_name\>** The name of a vector field within the specified index.
 - **\<K\>** The number of nearest neighbor vectors to return.
 - **\<vector\_parameter\_name\>** A PARAM name whose corresponding value provides the query vector for the KNN algorithm.
 Note that this parameter must be encoded as a 32-bit IEEE 754 binary floating point in little-endian format.
-- **\*  or \<filter\_expression\>** A \* indicates no filtering and all vectors within the index are searched.
-A filter expression can be provided to designate a subset of the vectors to be searched.
+- **\<query-modifiers\>** (Optional) A list of keyword/value pairs that modify this particular KNN search.
+Currently two keywords are supported:
+  - **EF_RUNTIME** This keyword is accompanied by an integer value which overrides the default value of **EF_RUNTIME** specified when the index was created.
+  - **AS** This keyword is accompanied by a string value which becomes the name of the score field in the result, overriding the default score field name generation algorithm.

 **Filter Expression**

-A filter expression is constructed as a logical combination of Tag and Numeric search operators.
+A filter expression is constructed as a logical combination of Tag and Numeric search operators contained within parenthesis.

 **Tag**